Antarikchya-Prathisthan-Nepal/E-Cube/en/index.md

 ### I wish to design my own missions

-The [Hardware Selection & Setup](hardware/drone_parts.md) section should help you on how to get started with your own missions.
+The [Mission Design and Experiments](mission_design/index.md) section should help you on how to get started with your own missions.
 The **Payload Board (MSN)** facilitates your custom mission design.

 ## Getting Help and Reporting Bugs & Issues